tencentyun/intlcloud-documents/product/监控与管理/云审计/快速入门_intl.md

 ![](//mc.qcloudimg.com/static/img/a83e486ba997acc90fa737b157b92b52/image.png)

 ### Details
-After you get the operation record list, you can click **▼** on the left side of the operation record to view more.
-Then, you can get the details of this operation record, including access key, region, error code, event ID, event name, event source, event time, request ID, source IP address and user name.
-Besides, you can click **View Event** to learn more information about the event.
+After you get the operation record list, you can click **▼** on the left side of the operation record for more details.
+You will then receive details of this operation record, including access key, region, error code, event ID, event name, event source, event time, request ID, source IP address and user name.
+You can also click **View Event** to learn more information about the event.
 ![](//mc.qcloudimg.com/static/img/7d233b2d18e021e3902786251dbe7ec3/image.png)

 ## Use Tracking Set